major-sd/Job-portal/README.md

 2. The applicant will be allowed to apply for the selected post after logging to the system.
 3. Registration screen should be there for new users
-4. Company users will login to the system to post advertisements for various job specifications.
+4. Company users will login to the system to post jobs for various job specifications.
 5. Users can upload their resumes and can update profile.
 6. E-mail notification should be sent to the applicant, company